Siddharth1047/Scala-Programs/README.md

 # Scala-Programs
-Collection of Some Scala Progrmas
+Collection of Some Scala Programs